 All weight loss surgery patients regardless of procedure need to take a multivitamin supplement daily for life.
-There are of course other supplements needed, however they will be discussed in later posts.
+There are of course other supplements needed, however, I moved those posts over to my other blog Bariatric Bits.

-In 2008 ASMBS published post operative suggestions for vitamin supplementation.
-You can read the entire paper (pdf) at: http://s3.amazonaws.com/publicASMBS/GuidelinesStatements/Guidelines/bgs_final.pdf.
-Regarding the multivitamin/mineral supplement the suggested regime is 100% of the Daily Value for the Adjustable Lap Band, and 200% of the Daily Value for the Gastric Bypass and Duodenal Switch.
-In practice we often suggest 100% of the Daily Value for the Sleeve Gastrectomy.
+In 2008 ASMBS published post-operative suggestions for vitamin supplementation.
+Regarding the multivitamin/mineral supplement, the suggested regime is 100% of the Daily Value for the Adjustable Lap Band and 200% of the Daily Value for the Gastric Bypass and Duodenal Switch.
+In practice, we often suggest 100% of the Daily Value for the Sleeve Gastrectomy.
 What does % Daily value mean?